boramorka/usercontent/leetcode/tasks.md

 ## 5. Longest Palindromic Substring M

-Учитывая строку s, вернуть самую длинную палиндромную подстроку в s.
+Given a string s, return the longest palindromic substring in s.